mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ^ But if sheets and covers are navigation, then are popovers too?

 ^ Afterall, popovers on iPads naturally degrade to sheets on iPhones.
-If popovers are _not_ navigation, then it means somehow the notion of navigation is a platform specific thing. that is, popovers would be navigation on iOS because they essentially behave like sheets, but then suddenly are not navigation on iPads.
+If popovers are _not_ navigation, then it means somehow the notion of navigation is a platform specific thing. that is, popovers would be navigation on iPhones because they essentially behave like sheets, but then suddenly are not navigation on iPads.

 ^ That would be really strange.